-Energy experts agree that the incandescent bulb is rapidly becoming a thing of the past.
-In fact, in 2007, Congress passed the Energy Independence and Security Act, which requires that all light bulbs sold on the market have a 30 percent increase in efficiency over today’s standard incandescent bulbs.
-The law has already meant that store shelves that were once stocked with only incandescent bulbs are now full of LED lights.
+Energy experts agree the incandescent bulb is rapidly becoming a thing of the past.
+In fact, in 2007, Congress passed the Energy Independence and Security Act, which requires all light bulbs sold on the market have a 30 percent increase in efficiency over today’s standard incandescent bulbs.
+The law has already meant that store shelves once stocked with only incandescent bulbs are now full of CFL and LED lights.

 In the past decade, many consumers have shifted to using compact fluorescent light bulbs (CFLs) or light-emitting diode bulbs (LEDs).
 Lighting can account for up to 20 or 25 percent of a home’s energy costs, so switching can result in savings on your monthly energy bill.